sevennineteen/pyslinger/README.markdown

 See the supplied `page_example.json` file for a real-world representation of a CQ Geometrixx page.

 > Loading binary files (e.g., images) is also supported.
 The JSON payload follows a similar format, but includes a renditions node which includes a path to the local file.
+The supplied `asset_example.json` payload is used to load `austin_motel.jpg`.

 ### Execute Content Load